minvws/nl-covid19-notification-app-backend/README.md

 - TestRSA.p12
 - BdCertChain.p7b (deprecated)

+**Please note: these certificates are not production certificates.**

-For local development, you will need to install the `TestRSA.p12` certificate on your local machine.
+For local development, you will need to install the *TestRSA.p12* certificate on your machine.
+The password for this certificate is `Covid-19!` (this information can also be found in the relevant `appsettings.json` files).

-This project assumes the RSA certicicate is installed in the Local Machine Certificate Store.
+This project assumes the RSA certicicate is installed in the *Local Machine Certificate Store*.

-For macOS this means the project assumes the RSA certificate is installed in the @@@ keychain.
-Please note that this makes running the project locally slightly awkward, as it involves either giving the code permission to access this keychain indefinitely, or otherwise forces the developer to click "Allow" a large amount of times.
-To ger around this, please make the following changes:
+For macOS this means the project assumes the RSA certificate is installed in the *System* keychain.
+Please note that installing the certificate in the *System* keychain makes running the project locally slightly awkward, as it involves either giving the code permission to access this keychain permanently, or otherwise forces the developer to click "Allow" a large amount of times.
+To get around this, please make the following changes if you are running the backend on macOS:

+1. install the `TestRSA.p12` certificate in the *login* keychain
+2. change `LocalMachineStoreCertificateProvider.cs` to read from
+`StoreLocation.CurrentUser` instead of `StoreLocation.LocalMachine`

+For Linux (tested on Debian):

 @@@

-**Please note: these certificates are not production certificates.**

 ### Database
 This project assumes the presence of a Microsoft SQL Server database.

+#### Windows
 For local development on Windows, it would suffice to download [SQL Server Developer](https://www.microsoft.com/nl-nl/sql-server/sql-server-downloads).

+After installing SQL Server, you can either create all the necessary databases and tables manually, or run the `DbProvision` project to have everything generated automatically.

+#### macOS/Linux
 For local development on macOS or Linux, local installation of SQL Server is not possible, and as such we have created a small Docker setup that contains a database to make developing locally on macOS and Linux possible.
+The Docker setup also contains `DbBuilder`, which serves the same function as the `DbProvision` project mentioned in the paragraph above.
+When combined together through `docker-compose`, you will end up with a database server populated with the necessary databases and tables running on Docker.

-Of course you can also use this on Windows if you do not want to install SQL Server on your machine.
+Of course you can also use the Docker setup on Windows if you do not want to install SQL Server on your machine.

 ### Docker (general)
-To start a local development environment you can use docker-compose:
+To start a local development environment on macOS/Linux/Windows, you can use docker-compose:
 ```bash
 # Solution root
 cd docker